calind/site/wp-content/plugins/woocommerce-admin/readme.txt

 == Getting Started ==

-Once again: This plugin is under active development and, as such, we advise you to first install WooCommerce Admin in a staging/test environment.
-While this code is being run in production on sites, we recommend you first verify it works for you in a test environment, the same as any plugin for WooCommerce.

 = Minimum Requirements =

-* WordPress 5.0
+* WordPress 5.3
 * WooCommerce 3.6.0 or greater
-* PHP version 5.4 or greater.
+* PHP version 5.6.20 or greater.
 PHP 7.2 or greater is recommended
 * MySQL version 5.0 or greater.
 MySQL 5.6 or greater is recommended

 Visit the [WooCommerce server requirements documentation](https://docs.woocommerce.com/document/server-requirements/) for a detailed list of server requirements.